booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A3/README.md

 ## Objective

-In the previous exercises you found out that selfsigned certificates are hard to use.
+In the previous exercises you found out that selfsigned certificates are nasty to use when it comes to day-to-day business.
 The certificate of every server needs to be in the truststore of every client.
 If you have M servers and N clients you would have to distribute M * N entries in truststores.
 And be aware of certificates have a limited lifetime - you will have to renew all of them from time to time.

 So in the real world there are Certificate Authorities (CAs) approving and signing certificates of others.
 You only need to trust these CA certificates.